 Insulation saves your greenhouse from losing its stored heat in the prevailing winter wind.
 Bubble wrap would make this insulation easier.
 These wraps block winter drafts and thus control the flow of wind and diminish heat loss.

 Although regular wrap can do the job in a pinch, horticultural bubble wrap can withstand UV and insulate better with its larger bubble.
-Attach a layer of bubble wrap to the wall and fix them with a tape or peg.
+Attach a layer of bubble wrap to the wall and fix them with tape or peg.

 3. Make a compost pile